 Funding for your support

-Funding your additional support - Disabled Student Allowances
+Funding your additional support - Disabled Students' Allowances

-As a student with a disability, you may be eligible for a Disabled Students' Allowance (DSAs).
-DSAs are intended to cover any extra costs or expenses that arise because of your disability while studying.
-You can apply for a DSA allowance if you have a diagnosed physical, sensory, unseen medical condition, MH condition, Autistic Spectrum condition or a Specific Learning difficulty.
+As a student with a disability, you may be eligible for a Disabled Students' Allowance (DSA).
+DSAs are intended to cover any extra costs or expense that arise because of your disability while studying.
+You can apply for a DSA if you have a diagnosed physical, sensory, unseen medical condition, long term health condition, mental health condition, Autistic Spectrum Condition or a Specific Learning Difficulty such as dyslexia, dyspraxia or ADHD.

-DSAs are not loans, so will not have to repay them when you have graduated.
+DSAs are grants rather than loans, you will not have to repay them when you have graduated.
 They are not classed as income so they do not affect state benefits.

 What do DSAs pay for?

-DSAs will pay for study-related support including specialist equipment and human support to help you overcome the effect of your disability on your studies.
-You may be entitled to help towards the costs of:
+DSAs will pay for study-related support, including specialist equipment and software, extra travel costs and some other course-related costs.
+You may also be entitled to support from non-medical helpers who can help you manage the effect your disability has on your studies.

 DSAs do not pay for: